AYESHA-VARSHNEY/loan-approval-prediction/README.md

 Loan approval prediction using SVM

-This project predicts whether a loan application will be approved using **Support Vector Machine (SVM)**.
+This project predicts whether a loan application will be approved or rejected based on applicant details such as income, credit history, loan amount, and other financial features.
+We use a Support Vector Machine (SVM) classifier for accurate predictions.
+The model is trained on a cleaned and preprocessed dataset, and evaluation metrics like accuracy are provided.

 ## 📂 Project Structure
 - **data/** → dataset (LoanApprovalPrediction.csv)